Driving on bald tires is like playing roulette. Though you may be fine today, eventually your luck is going to run out.

 Tires are a big ticket item and most auto owners in Gig Harbor, Washington want to get thousands of miles out of them.
 Just remember: driving on bald tires is like playing roulette.

 Have Mr. Washington look at your tires today.
-If he recommends a new set, come see us at Mackert Automotive LLC in Gig Harbor.
+If he recommends a new set, come see us at Mackert Automotive in Gig Harbor.

 3416-B 57th ST CT NW